8 Cruise Line Secrets Staring Us In The Face

 This hidden ship within is one of the biggest things staring us in the face on board that we miss or under appreciate.
 But so is the next one, although it is a bit more subtle.

-The Jokes On Us
+The Cruise Line Secrets Jokes Are On Us

 For example, on that recent Cunard Queen Mary 2 Crossing there were many.